-- Training on CMS – The other benefit of CMS is that once it is created, people have to be potentially trained in only one system that is being used for content creation, distribution and collaboration.
+- Training on CMS – The other benefit of CMS is that once it is created, people have to be potentially trained in only one system that is being used for content creation, distribution, and collaboration.
 However, CMS has challenges when it comes to training especially when it is first being rolled out.
 These challenges include:

-- Since CMS is a system user have to be trained on how to create content that complies with the policies and procedures being used in the system.
+- Since CMS is a system users have to be trained on how to create content that complies with the policies and procedures being used in the system.
 Depending upon the user base, this training can prove to be difficult if people are not willing to change their habits.